code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate2/professional-development.md

 ## Nationwide workshops for elementary school educators, free of charge
 Code.org is offering 1-day workshops to prepare educators and content-area teachers (librarians, tech-ed specialists, etc.) to introduce computer science basics in a format that's fun and accessible to the youngest learners (grades K-5).
 The workshops will cover content for our elementary school curriculum, and teachers will receive the supplies they need to teach the courses - at no cost.
 Not only is this an opportunity to increase your knowledge and confidence in facilitating an engaged computer science classroom, it's also a chance to connect with other educators in your area who are working to bring computer science to their schools.

-These workshops will be faciliated by experienced computer science educators in over 60 cities across the United States.
+These workshops will be facilitated by experienced computer science educators in over 60 cities across the United States.

 [<button>Learn more</button>](/k5) &nbsp;&nbsp;[<button>Find a workshop (for K-5 teachers)</button>](/professional-development-workshops)